Michael James O'Rourke: Early life

 There is little documentation of O'Rourke's life prior to World War I. Born in Limerick, Ireland, he served in the Royal Munster Fusiliers before emigrating to Canada where he joined the Canadian militia in Revelstoke, British Columbia.
 He also worked as a miner.

 World War I

 O'Rourke joined the Canadian Expeditionary Force in February 1915.
 He had already been awarded the Military Medal for bravery at the Battle of the Somme when, as a member of the 7th (1st British Columbia) Battalion, the following action took place for which he was awarded the Victoria Cross.

-During the period 15/17 August 1917 at the Battle of Hill 70 near Lens, France, Private O'Rourke, who was a stretcher-bearer, worked unceasingly for three days and nights bringing in the wounded, dressing their wounds and getting them food and water.
-During the whole of this period the area in which he worked was swept by heavy machine-gun and rifle fire and on several occasions he was knocked down and partially buried by enemy shells.
-His courage and devotion in carrying out his rescue work in spite of exhaustion and incessant heavy fire inspired all ranks and undoubtedly saved many lives.
+From August 15 to 17, 1917, during the Battle of Hill 70 near Lens, France, Private Michael James O'Rourke served as a stretcher-bearer.
+Records indicate that he worked for a period of three days and nights to retrieve the wounded, provide medical dressing, and distribute supplies.
+During this time, the area was under machine-gun, rifle, and artillery fire, with shell explosions affecting his immediate position.
+His sustained presence in the field was noted by other ranks, and his actions resulted in the evacuation of multiple casualties.